Łukasz Ciepliński: World War II

 Ciepliński was twenty-six years old when World War II began.
 He participated in the Battle of the Bzura and in the Kampinos wilderness, trying to get through Wehrmacht lines to besieged Warsaw.
 His distinguished service during the Polish September Campaign was recognized by General Tadeusz Kutrzeba, who personally awarded him Poland's highest military decoration for valor, the Cross of the Virtuti Militari for destroying six German tanks.

 Ciepliński, who was the commanding officer of the antitank unit of the 62nd Infantry Regiment, destroyed the tanks on 17 September 1939, near Witkowice.
 In a twist of fate, it was also on that same date that the Soviet Union invaded Poland.

 Resistance movement

 In mid-September 1939, Ciepliński managed to reach Warsaw and took part in the defense of the city.
 When the Polish capital surrendered, he decided to continue the struggle.
 In late fall 1939, he moved to the environs of Rzeszów and from there crossed the Carpathian Mountains to Budapest where he came into contact with the Polish military.
 In early 1940, after further military training, Ciepliński returned to occupied Poland.

-He was apprehended by the Ukrainians in Baligród, who handed him over to the Germans.
+He was apprehended by the Ukrainians in Baligród, who handed him over to Nazi Germany.
 Imprisoned in Sanok, he escaped in April 1940 and, dressed as a Lemko peasant, eventually reached nearby Rzeszów.